richardhenyash/perkulater/README.md

 * See other user's positive reviews and feedback to inspire confidence in making a purchase.
 * Review and recommend products.
 * Contact the business about an order.
-* Contact the business with a general query.
+* Contact the business with a general enquiry.
 * Purchase high quality cold brew coffee in a can.
 * Purchase high quality coffee making equipment.
 * Purchase high quality, great tasting coffee pods